Every script I’ve voiced, from the shortest audition to the longest audiobook…

-I worked for the IRS for over 30 years.
+I diligently worked in IT for over 25 years.
 I always knew that I was trading short-term creativity and gratification for long-term security.

 So many people say things like “I’ll travel when I’m retired” or “I’ll start that business once the kids are out of school.”